 What are some suggestions to prepare for the certification exam?

-Recently certified occupational health nurses identified these tips to prepare for the exam:
+Recently certified occupational health nurses (OHN) identified these tips to prepare for the exam:

 - Begin a regular study plan about 6 months prior to when you plan to take the exam.